earlham-sherlock/earlham-sherlock.github.io/readme.md

-and this will be the readme file...
+and this will be the readme file for the whole project, including technical documentation...

+for use cases and biological examples, see the `doc` folder

+TODO: structure this nicely with links...